We get paid bi-weekly, which can make monthly budgeting a challenge.

 While I love the detail I get about our spending and budgeting with YNAB, sometimes a change of perspective reveals things you’ve missed.

-Feel free to download your own copy of my At-A-Glance Monthly Bills Calendar and play with it this month.
+Feel free to download your own copy of my At-A-Glance Monthly Bills Calendar below and play around with it this month.

 Let me know if it helps!